sachin8447/ScoreCounter/README.md

 How To use :-

-1. On single Run Press +1 Button It Increses The one Ball And One Run
+1. On pressing +1 Button,one Ball And One Run Increases 2.On pressing +2 Button,1 Ball And 2 Run Increases
-2. On two Runs Press +2 Button It Increses The one Ball And Two Run
+3.On pressing +3 Button,1 Ball And 3 Run Increases
-3. On Three Runs Press +3 Button It Increses The one Ball And Three Run
+4. On pressing +4 Button,1 Ball And 4 Run Increases
-4. On Four Run Press +4 Button It Increses The one Ball And Four Run
+5. On pressing 6 Button,1 Ball And 6 Run Increases
-5. On Six Run Press +6 Button It Increses The one Ball And Six Run 6.wide And No Ball buttons Increases One Run Without Increasing Any Balls
+6.wide And No Ball buttons Increases One Run Without Increasing Any Balls

 how to use + button